confident-ai/deepeval/docs/docs/quickstart/quickstart.md

 Once you finish reviewing the synthetic data, name your file and hit "Save File".

-Once you save the file, you can load the dataset back using:
+Once you save the file, you can load the dataset back using example code below.

 ```python
 from deepeval.dataset import EvaluationDataset